-Leslie Crutchfield is an author, educator, Executive Director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a senior advisor at FSG Social Impact Consultants.
+Leslie Crutchfield is an author, educator, executive director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a senior advisor at FSG Social Impact Consultants.
 Her three books include How Change Happens: Why Some Movements Succeed While Others Don’t; Forces for Good: The Six Practices of High-Impact Nonprofits (recognized by The Economist on its Best Books of the Year list); and Do More Than Give: The Six Practices of Donors Who Change the World.
-Leslie was previously a managing director at Ashoka, the global venture fund for social entrepreneurs, and she cofounded a national nonprofit social enterprise in her 20s.
+She was previously a managing director at Ashoka, the global venture fund for social entrepreneurs, and she co-founded a national nonprofit social enterprise in her 20s.

-Leslie Crutchfield’s plenary will draw upon lessons learned from successful social movements, providing important insights for harnessing grassroots change-agents in child maltreatment prevention.
+Ms. Crutchfield’s plenary will draw upon lessons learned from successful social movements, providing important insights for harnessing grassroots change-agents in child maltreatment prevention.

-Dr. Gidwani is currently the Medical Director at the American Academy of Pediatrics, California Chapter 3, San Diego and Imperial Counties (AAP-CA3), providing countywide coordination and support of Healthy Development Services and First 5 San Diego’s First Steps family support program.
-These communitywide programs reach over 25,000 children annually for the last 10 years.
+Dr. Pradeep Gidwani is a pediatrician and community health leader focused on creating systematic solutions and changes to improve the lives of children and their families.
+He is currently the medical director at the American Academy of Pediatrics (AAP), California Chapter 3, San Diego and Imperial Counties, providing countywide coordination and support of Healthy Development Services and First 5 San Diego’s First Steps family support program.
+These communitywide programs have reached more than 25,000 children annually for the past decade.

-In addition to his work with AAP-CA3, Dr. Gidwani serves on numerous community advisory boards as well as the National Advisory Committee of Healthy Families America and State Advisory Board for California Nurse Family Partnership.
-He teaches at San Diego State University in the Department of Child and Family Development.
-Dr. Gidwani also is a Child Trauma Academy Fellow and a member of the Child Health Leadership Network through the Annie E Casey and David and Lucile Packard Foundations.
+In addition to his work with AAP, Dr. Gidwani serves on numerous community advisory boards, as well as the national advisory committee of Healthy Families America and state advisory board for California Nurse Family Partnership.
+He teaches in the Department of Child and Family Development at San Diego State University, is a Child Trauma Academy Fellow, and is a member of the Child Health Leadership Network through the Annie E. Casey and David and Lucile Packard foundations.